The Ed Sullivan Show: Initial appearance

-On September 9, 1956, Presley made his first appearance on The Ed Sullivan Show (after earlier appearances on shows hosted by the Dorsey Brothers, Milton Berle, and Steve Allen), even though Sullivan had vowed never to allow Presley on the show.
+On September 9, 1956, Presley made his first appearance on The Ed Sullivan Show (after appearances on shows hosted by the Dorsey Brothers, Milton Berle, and Steve Allen), even though Sullivan had vowed never to allow Presley on the show.
 According to Sullivan biographer Michael David Harris, "Sullivan signed Presley when the host was having an intense Sunday-night rivalry with Steve Allen.
-Allen had the singer on July 1 and trounced Sullivan in the ratings.
+Allen had the singer on his July 1 program, and beat Sullivan in the ratings.
 When asked to comment, [Sullivan] said that he wouldn't consider presenting Presley before a family audience.
 Less than two weeks later he changed his mind and signed a contract."

-At the time, Presley was filming Love Me Tender, so Sullivan's producer, Marlo Lewis, flew to Los Angeles to supervise the two segments telecast that night from CBS Television City in Hollywood.
-Sullivan, however, was not able to host his show in New York City because he was recovering from a near fatal automobile accident.
+Just prior to the first Sullivan show, Presley was in Hollywood filming Love Me Tender, so Sullivan's producer, Marlo Lewis, flew to California to supervise the telecast that night from CBS Television City in Los Angeles.
+Sullivan, however, was not able to host his portion of the show from New York because he was recovering from an automobile accident.
 Charles Laughton guest-hosted in Sullivan's place, and opened the show.
-Music journalist Greil Marcus wrote that Sullivan's choice to have Elvis appear after Laughton's introduction was an attempt to make Elvis less prominent in the show.
+Music critic Greil Marcus wrote that Laughton's first reading poetry and then introducing four other acts first was intended to "make the moment invisible: to act as if nobody was actually waiting for anything" that evening.